-There are three paths to a tech career: earning a computer science degree, self-taught or joining a coding bootcamp.
-Which is right for you is dependent on your preference, budget, desired timeline and the path’s efficiency.
-Let’s take a look at the options, advantages and disadvantages:
+There are three paths to a tech career: a computer science degree, self-taught or joining a coding bootcamp.
+Which is right for you is dependent on your preference, budget, desired timeline.
+Let’s take a look at the options.

 Computer Science Degree

-Big companies, such as Google, have increasingly recognized that this path is no longer necessary to earn a position.
+Big companies, such as Google, have increasingly recognized that the traditional university path is no longer necessary to earn a position.
 There’s a new understanding that an individual’s skills and ability to contribute to the company’s objectives are more important than a grade point average.
 For companies that do require a degree, many simply don’t care if it’s in CS or something else entirely.

 This is a path of self-led study using a variety of free and paid resources such as Udemy.
-This variety gives you some flexibility in finding which is right for your preferred structure.
-It also allows you to learn and explore your interests at your own pace.
+People who are self-taught learn and explore your interests at their own pace.

-Within the last ten years, numerous coding bootcamps have been established throughout the nation to create an efficient, effective path into tech.
-This path is for individuals looking for a meaningful education that will properly support their hard work and dedication to the career.
+Within the last ten years, coding bootcamps have become an established path into tech.
+Our bootcamp is provides a meaningful education that properly supports the hard work and dedication of all students.
 Everything learned is directly applicable to the career search and the technical abilities the job will require.
-This is a great option for students passionate about the industry who are also incredibly dedicated to getting there quickly.
+This is a great option for students passionate about the industry who are also dedicated to getting there quickly.
 Bootcamps create a concentrated, fast-past learning environment, packed with information and valuable insights.
-Many bootcamps include both the soft and technical skills necessary and offer a variety of scheduling options (such as our Full Time and After Hours programs).
+Grand Circus bootcamps teaches both the soft and technical skills necessary to land a job.
+We also offer schedule options with Full Time and Par Time bootcamps.

-Keep in mind, not all coding bootcamps are created equal and ample research to establish one’s credibility and outcomes is important.
-Because the demand for tech talent is high and there’s currently no regulation on the coding bootcamp industry, new programs arise frequently.
-Students should review Outcomes Reports, talk to alumni and understand the bootcamp’s Employer Network.
+Keep in mind, not all coding bootcamps are created equal.
+There’s currently no regulation on the coding bootcamp industry, which makes it easier for new programs popup.
+Make sure to review Outcomes Reports, talk to alumni and understand the bootcamp’s Employer Network.

-Coding bootcamps create a unique learning experience that often invites students from a wide range of backgrounds to learn collaboratively.
+Coding bootcamps are a unique learning experience that invites students from a wide range of backgrounds to learn collaboratively.
 A single classroom might include individuals who previously worked as baristas, bankers, teachers, psychologists and beyond –– some with college degrees, many without.
-In fact, nearly 47% of Grand Circus graduates join program with less than a four-year degree.
-No matter where students are before the bootcamp, everyone gets a fair opportunity to needed to earn their dream tech job.
-The hard work and hustle throughout the program and after graduation matter far more than prior degrees or professions.
+In fact, nearly 47% of Grand Circus graduates join the program without a four-year degree.
+No matter where students are before the bootcamp, everyone gets a fair opportunity to achieve their dream tech job.
+Putting in the time and work throughout the program and after graduation matter far more than prior degrees or professions.

 - Graduates make a median salary of $52,000 in their first entry-level tech career

-- 89.1% of full-time bootcampers earn careers in tech
+- 89.1% of daytime bootcampers earn careers in tech

 - Every year, the salaries of alumni increases, with 2015 graduates making an average of $83,514